-To start with, let’s give a notion of what a contract is.
-Wikipedia describes it as an enforceable by law voluntary agreement between two or more parties.
-The process of a contract formation generally includes offer, acceptance, consideration and mutual intention for agreement.
-And not all agreements are necessarily contractual.
+To start with, let’s provide a notion of what a contract is.
+Wikipedia describes it as an enforceable-by-law voluntary agreement between two or more parties.
+The process of contract formation generally includes an offer, acceptance, consideration, and mutual intention for the agreement.
+Not all agreements are necessarily contractual.
 Commonly, contracts are created through social institutions and/or government to regulate behavior.

-Traditional contracts have a long history based on the practices that have been available for thousands of years.
-They shape relations in the context of law, whereas smart contracts are agreements created by the means of the cryptographic code similar to other programming languages.
-Smart contract code mainly deals with transactions between agents in a blockchain ecosystem.
+Traditional contracts have a long history based upon practices that have been available for thousands of years.
+They shape relations in the context of law, whereas smart contracts are agreements created by means of a cryptographic code similar to other programming languages.
+Smart contract code mainly deals with transactions between agents in the blockchain ecosystem.
 The basic idea of these digital agreements is that the majority of contractual cases can be embedded in the hardware and software we deal with.

-Crucial differences between traditional contracts and smart contracts are that the logic in traditional law is based on the “subjective” interpretation of analogy.
+The crucial difference between traditional contracts and smart contracts is that the logic in traditional law is based upon the subjective interpretation of analogy.
 Traditional legal documents are complicated enough.
-They often require trained professionals to be understood correctly.
-The result is that a traditional law is relatively flexible, involving interpretation and judgment (and can, therefore, be corrupted).
-Interestingly, most commercial contracts are incomplete in the sense they do not specify what will happen in every future state, but rather leave that to be determined later.
+They often require trained professionals in order to be understood correctly.
+The result is that traditional law is relatively flexible, involving interpretation and judgment (and can, therefore, be corrupted).
+Interestingly, most commercial contracts are incomplete in the sense that they do not specify what will happen in every future state, leaving that to be determined later.
 Economists and lawyers have come up with a number of reasons why incomplete contracts are so common.
-Perhaps, the most obvious reason is that it is often too costly to forecast and agree to unambiguous contractual terms.
+Perhaps the most obvious reason is that it is often too costly to forecast and agree to unambiguous contractual terms.